 Having a few layers on in Iceland will save you a lot of discomfort if the weather changes unpredictably (which it will).
 You want to make sure you have some thermals, light weight long sleeve shirts, a fleece or some kind of sweatshirt you can wear under your coat.

-For pants I wore fleece lined leggings and jeans the whole time.
+For pants I wore fleece lined leggings and/or jeans the whole time.
 You can add additional layers or snow pants if you are going to be glacier climbing or hiking.

-The fleece lined leggings were AMAZING to have on this trip.
-Not just warm, but so comfy too!
+These fleece lined leggings were AMAZING to have on this trip.
+Not just warm, but so comfy and affordable!

 Trust me, you will be glad you brought layers.